FrenchYeti/frida-trick/README.md

 ### 1.a file_access.js ( do file descriptor lookup)
 File : [https://raw.githubusercontent.com/FrenchYeti/frida-trick/master/scripts/file_access.js](https://raw.githubusercontent.com/FrenchYeti/frida-trick/master/scripts/file_access.js)

 Observe file system accesses by hooking some java.io.File* classes and methods, libc open/read functions and try to resolve association between file descriptor and path.
 Optionally, it can dumps the data.
 The first block contains the configuration.

+The following code extract explains how configure the script above.
 ```
 var CONFIG = {
     // if TRUE enable data dump
     printEnable: true,

     // if TRUE enable libc.so open/read/write hook
     printLibc: false,

     // if TRUE print the stack trace for each hook
     printStackTrace: false,

     // to filter the file path whose data want to be dumped in ASCII
     dump_ascii_If_Path_contains: [".log", ".xml", ".prop"],

     // to filter the file path whose data want to be NOT dumped in hexdump (useful for big chunk and excessive reads)
     dump_hex_If_Path_NOT_contains: [".png", "/proc/self/task", "/system/lib", "base.apk", "cacert"],

     // to filter the file path whose data want to be NOT dumped fron libc read/write (useful for big chunk and excessive reads)
     dump_raw_If_Path_NOT_contains: [".png", "/proc/self/task", "/system/lib", "base.apk", "cacert"]
 }